eduinlight/angularjs-/README.md

 # angularjs-codeigniter
 This project is going to help you to combine angularjs and codeigniter framework with the help of a RESTFul Service.
 I came from angular 4X but in a project they said that I must to use angularjs.
 So I create a structure similar to angular 4X for develop this project.
 I hope that you find it interesting.
+One of the things that I like of what I did, was that I don't have needs to import anything just create the file with the right name an use it later without any import.
+For every request you can see information about the request and the response from the server and can be removed for production.

 ## How to use